gbouritsas/cvpr18_multimodal_weakly_supervised_learning/README.md

 5. In learn_{faces,actions}.m you can modify the hyperparameters of the optimization algorithm, as well as other parameters involved in the method, in order to run custom experiments.
 A typical execution of the algorithm for custom experiments should be:

 ```
 a. prepare_for_opt_{face,action}(parameters): prepares the matrices that participate in the optimization procedure.
-See learn_{faces,actions}.m for more details regarding the parameters
+See learn_{faces,actions}.m for more details regarding the parameters.
+You can also experiment with the f mapping function (probabilities -> slack variable weights) from the build_bag_indicators.m file.
 b. result = main (movie_name, coordinate): executes the optimization, coordinate can be either 'face' or 'action'
 ```